-MARTIN O’Hanlon, a 38 year-old from Kerry, is the bookies’ choice for champion drinker at the Cheltenham Festival.
+A 38 YEAR-OLD Irishman is the bookies’ choice for Champion Drinker at the Cheltenham Festival.

-The four-day sauce-necking event, which takes place next to some horses at Cheltenham racecourse, attracts top professional drinkers from around the world.
+The four-day event, which takes place next to some horses at a racecourse, attracts the top professional drinkers from around the world.

 O’Hanlon’s trainer, Stephen Malley, said: “Martin romped home last weekend at Kelso, consuming 194 units of alcohol over a 48-hour stretch.
 That includes 98 units before he had his first piss.